When I first published a Stark County, Ohio News and Views... blogspot post, on January 5, 2008, I gave little to no thought about a long-term future.

 Trump, who is a racist and a supporter of Nazis, attacked and his cult following gave their full support.

-You can not have a reasonable, rationale conversation with a member of a cult.
+You can’t have a reasonable, rationale conversation with a member of a cult.
 Like Trump, they lack humanity, are not self-aware, they are neither empathetic or compassionate.

 Members of the cult supporting and working on behalf of Donald Trump's campaign made this page a culture war battlefield.

 Over a four-month period it was necessary to permanently remove an average of 200 fans per week, a total in excess of 3,000.
-And we removed more random trolls than that!
+Eventually the number of fans removed from the page would be more than 5,000 and, in addition to that, it was necessary to ban more than 5,000 random people who came to the page for no reason other than trolling.

 To our fans who participate, responding to our posts, respectfully, whether you agree or not, THANK YOU.
 To those of you who are supportive and helpful, I am grateful.